g4edge/pyg4ometry/docs/source/manual/viewing.rst

 Several visualiser classes are provided but ultimately, the only difference is the default colouring of volumes.

-* :code:`VtkViewer` - all in grey
+* :class:`pyg4ometry.visualisation.VtkViewer` - all in grey
-* :code:`VtkViewerColoured` - user-provided dictionary of materials to colours
+* :class:`pyg4ometry.visualisation.VtkViewerColoured` - user-provided dictionary of materials to colours
-* :code:`VtkViewerColouredMaterial` - default dictionary of material colours included
+* :class:`pyg4ometry.visualisation.VtkViewerColouredMaterial` - default dictionary of material colours included

 Both :code:`VtkViewerColoured` and :code:`VtkViewerColouredMaterial` inherit :code:`VtkViewer`
 and have the same functionality and differ only in colouring of volumes.